M-Scott-Lassiter/Fred-the-Developer/Documentation/README.md

 ### fredDebugLogMode

-This enum is contained within the `fredDeveloper_Logging` class.
+This enum is contained within the `fredDeveloper` class.

 | Enum Name | Value | Description |
 | :-------- | :---: | :---------- |